 Unlike other M & A intermediaries then (and now), Chapman Associates started out exclusively representing sellers and based its income on commissions earned from completed transactions, not from retainer fees.
 Paul felt that an intermediary had not earned his fee until the transaction closed.
 Paul also believed that in order to create a market for a company you had to confidentially present the opportunity to as many buyers as possible simultaneously.

-As the organizational demands increased, Paul Chapman withdrew from direct involvement in transactions in order to manage the growing network of Associates.
+As the organizational demands increased, Paul Chapman withdrew from direct involvement in transactions in order to manage the growing company.
 This marked the beginning of a transition in Chapman Associates.
 During the 1970's Chapman Associates grew rapidly, tripling in size in three years.

 During this growth phase, Paul decided to diversify Chapman Associates and add the General Business division.
 Chapman Associates Media focused exclusively on arranging radio, television and cable deals.
 Chapman Associates General Business focused on arranging middle market transactions in all other industries.